 I’m pretty sad that her death was before I was born but, I was interested about it after watching all these conspiracy theories of her car accident (I can see why there are so much conspiracy theories).

 It’s pretty much surreal how her butler, her closet buddy, her savant and a person who she knew her personally, wrote a bibliography on her that reveals the real reason behind all these media.

 *Disclosure: This post contains affiliates.
-I earn a compensation if you purchase the product.
-I do not add affiliates that I do not like or approve on.
-You do not have to purchase the items but I would absolutely appreciate it if you do!*
+I earn a compensation if you buy the product.
+I only add affiliates that I’ve tried myself and would prefer to you.
+You do not have to buy the items.*

 This book is made to contribute to the celebration of her life as the Princess of Wales.

 Some parts of the book did take interest to me like the secret affairs she had and the friendship with Sarah (I mean, I am one to love gossip) but there are other parts like her liking for fashion that really took a bore to me.

 I like how honest Burrell is about Diana but some parts just don’t get to me because he isn’t Diana personally.
 Can’t really say much since Burrell is only talking about her based on his own personal experiences.

-If I had to give it a rating, it would be 4/5.
+If I had to give it a rating, it would be 4/5

 Share this Pin with friends or for later!